Takrur

-Takrur, Tekrur or Tekrour (c.
+Takrur, Tekrur, or Tekrour (c.
 500 – c.
-1456) was a state based in the Senegal River in modern day Senegal which was at its height in the 11th and 12th centuries, roughly parallel to the Ghana Empire.
+1456) was a state based in the Senegal River in modern-day Senegal which was at its height in the 11th and 12th centuries, roughly parallel to the Ghana Empire.
 It lasted in some form into the 18th century.

 History

 Origin

-There are a number of conflicting theories about the deep past of the Senegal river valley, where the Kingdom of Takrur would take root.
+There are a number of conflicting theories about the deep past of the Senegal River valley, where the Kingdom of Takrur would take root.
 The formation of the state may have taken place as an influx of Fulani from the east settled in the Senegal valley.
 John Donnelly Fage suggests that Takrur was formed through the interaction of Berbers from the Sahara and "Negro agricultural peoples" who were "essentially Serer".
 The outsiders may, however, have been Soninke rather than Berber, and the native population may have already spoken Fula.
 Regardless, the region has been an ethnic melting pot from the earliest traceable periods up to the present, although Fula have come to dominate in more recent centuries.

 Historian Andrew Clark writes that the state may have been founded as early as 100 CE.
 The founding dynasty was called Dya'ogo.
 Traditional historians disagree on their origin and ethnic background (assuming a relationship can be drawn at all with ethnic labels as understood today).
 They were blacksmith-kings, and supposedly introduced iron-working and ore extraction to the region.
+This founding dynasty was eventually overthrown by the Tonjon dynasty sometime during the 8th century.